It’s a tagline touted by health resources and media outlets alike, but is sitting the “new smoking”?

 - Decreased bone health

-Similar to smoking, sitting too much and living a sedentary lifestyle have a negative effect on your overall health.
+Similar to smoking, sitting too much and living a sedentary lifestyle hurt your overall health.
 Only 21 percent of adults are meeting the requirements for daily physical activity.

 Like smoking, frequent inactivity puts you at an increased risk of developing serious health conditions, including:

-- Metabolic syndrome, which includes elevated blood pressure, abnormal cholesterol, and excess abdominal fat
+- Metabolic syndrome, includes elevated blood pressure, abnormal cholesterol, and excess abdominal fat

 - Type II diabetes